Survivors (Babylon 5): Reviews

 Rowan Kaiser, writing in The A.V.
 Club, sees the primary purpose of the episode as explaining Garibaldi's backstory.
 Garibaldi's past is characterized by both integrity and alcoholism, although in the opinions of many people from his past, the alcoholism overwhelms the integrity.
 Kaiser sees this as theoretically a good way to add depth, as Garibaldi's character is too easily defined by his job, but in practice, Kaiser sees the episode as a "generic bad action movie".
 He writes, "There's a core of something that works here, but 'Survivors' doesn't pull it off."

 Elias Rosner, writing in the entertainment magazine website Multiversity Comics, notes that this episode begins to bring together small elements from earlier in the season to make them important for the larger storylines and character arcs.
 On Garibaldi, Rosner comments that Garibaldi only gives up drinking again because of the shame of succumbing when things were tough, and the shame of being exactly what Kemmer believed him to be, and he admits it – he has to live with those decisions, but whether he is fully changed is left ambiguous.

-In addition to providing insight into Garibaldi's character and his past, and the looming situation with the Home Guard, Rosner appreciates seeing the interactions of the ambassadors, Londo and G'Kar, with a fleeing Garibaldi – who no longer has his usual position and power – providing insight into the way their minds work.
+In addition to providing insight into Garibaldi's character and his past, and the looming situation with the Home Guard, Rosner notes the interactions of the ambassadors, Londo and G'Kar, with a fleeing Garibaldi – who no longer has his usual position and power – providing insight into the way their minds work.